[ANN] organize tool

 Do you think it would be possible to rename based on these fields ?
 This way I could have Folders based on the Camera Model_Serial Number and everything from them would be stored there permanently.

-RE: [ANN] organize tool - Added by Anchal Nigam over 5 years ago
+RE: [ANN] organize tool - Added by Anchal Nigam about 7 years ago

 This sounds awesome.
 Two questions: